Decision-making in a public limited liability company (SA)

 A majority of 2/3 of the votes of the present and represented is not obtained, and no decision is taken.
 We need to do a twonde summons.

 During the 2nde summons, 10 shareholders are present or represented which corresponds to more than 1/5 of the voting rights (which corresponds to 20/5=4).
-In the vote 8 votes are for proposal A and 2 votes are for proposal B. The majority of 2/3 is achieved ((10x2)/3 = 6.6), proposal A is adopted.
+In the vote 8 votes are for proposal A and 2 votes are for proposal B. The majority of the 2/3 is achieved ((10x2)/3 = 6.6), proposal A is adopted.

 The articles of association may provide that special general meetings are to be held by videoconference or other means of telecommunication which enable shareholders to be identified.